mikemarsian/serially/README.md

 [![Code Climate](https://codeclimate.com/github/mikemarsian/serially/badges/gpa.svg)](https://codeclimate.com/github/mikemarsian/serially)

 Have you ever had a class that required a series of background tasks to run serially, strictly one after another?
 Than Serially is for you.
-All background jobs are scheduled using resque in a queue called `serially`, and Serially makes sure that for every instance of your class, only one task runs at a time.
-Different instances of the same class do not interfere with each other and their tasks can run in parallel.
-Serially works for both plain ruby classes and ActiveRecord models.
-In case of the latter, all task runs results are written to `serially_tasks` table which you can interrogate pragmatically using `Serially::TaskRun` model.
+Declare the tasks using a simple DSL in the order you want them to to run.
+Serially will wrap them in a single job, and schedule it using Resque in `serially` queue (the queue is customizable).
+The next task will start only if previous one finished successfully.
+All task runs are written to DB  and can be inspected (if your class is an ActiveRecord object).

-See [this rails demo app][1] that showcases how Serially gem can be used.
+Check [this demo app][1] to see how Serially may be used in a Rails app.

-Note: this gem is in active development and currently is not intended to run in production.

 ## Installation